railsuser2014/openobject-doc-book-en/source/features/getting_things_done.rst

 Getting Things Done
 -------------------

-This plugin is a better-organized TO-DO list which allows you to manage your tasks in an hierarchical and structural way.
-You can order your tasks with several criterias and link them to your service management.
+This module implement David Allen's methodology: "Getting Things Done".
+It provides tools to help each user organise their time and tasks efficiently.
+GTD rests on the principle that a person needs to move tasks out of the mind by recording them externally.
+That way, the mind is freed from the job of remembering everything that needs to be done, and can concentrate on actually performing those tasks.

 *Key points*

-* Defining your daily tasks every day
-* Defining better priorities to your tasks in a few clicks
-* Structurize your projects's tasks
+* Implements: contexts, timeboxes, inbox, etc.
+* Provide a tool to help you run all concept of the methodology in Open ERP

 *Integration benefits*

-* Completely inetgrated to service management
+* Completely integrated to service and project management
-* Integrated to your projects.
+* Integrated with timesheet to control the cost of the time

-*Screenshot:*

-List of hierarchical tasks